nickmagruder/thebikeshed/README.md

 # ecommerce app

+## Package Updates (September 2025)

+This project's packages have been updated to stable compatible versions as of September 2025.
+Major updates include:

+- React 18 (from React 17)
+- React Router 6 (from v5)
+- React-Redux 8 (from v7)
+- Firebase 10 (from v9)
+- Styled-Components 6 (from v5)
+- Sass (replacing deprecated node-sass)

 ## Environment Setup

 This project uses environment variables to store sensitive information such as Firebase API keys.